Skwangles/CampusVirtual/README.md

 - User friendly interface to use Stella
   - Has a headless and live mapping viewer option (see the map as it is built)
   - Allows you to pass in multiple videos in an order based on a parent directory
+  - Pairs JSON location files to keyframes based on timestamps
+  - Allows converting SLAM to postgres database for viewing

+campusvirutal-backend

+- React frontend using THREE.js to visualise the graph

 ```
   Allowed options:
   -h [ --help ]         produce help message